-On rear bath models the 120 volt circuit breaker panel is in the rear roadside wardrobe.
-On center bath models it is located under the bathroom lavatory top.
+On International rear bath models the 120 volt circuit breaker panel is in the rear roadside wardrobe.
+On International center bath models it is located under the bathroom lavatory top.
+On Land Yacht models it is located in the curbside bathroom wardrobe.
 In the event of failure of a 120 volt circuit, check your circuit breaker first.
 While you are connected to the 120 volt receptacle, the wiring is protected by circuit breakers in the breaker panel.
 If a breaker continues to trip after you have reset it several times, your circuit may be overloaded with appliances or there may be a short in the circuit.
 If lessening the load does not solve the problem consult an Airstream Service Center or the factory.